 Different credit report - same concept

-A business credit score, also called a commercial credit score, performs a function similar for your business as a personal score does for your financial life.
+A business credit score, also called a commercial credit score, performs a function similar for your business than a personal score does for your financial life.
 It informs third-party companies considering doing business with your firm about the risk level to which they are committing.
+The personal and business credit scores are independent and have no impact on one another.

 In other words, business credit scores aim to provide potential business partners, vendors, lenders, or clients with a measure of your company’s ability to repay its debts on time.